poritski/RuVSM/README.md

-# Overview
+## Overview

 This repository contains some data and soft related to distributional modelling of meaning.
 Specifically, our aim is to provide [vector space models of meaning](http://www.wordspace.collocations.de/doku.php) for Russian, based on medium-size corpora (tens of millions of tokens), and certain non-generic, but highly parameterizable software infrastructure to compute semantic distances.

 To run scripts you will need Perl 5.x, preferably 5.10 or higher.
 Note the ANSI 1251 encoding of all files.

-# ITaS 2013
+## ITaS 2013

 These are data and scripts accompanying the paper: V. Poritski, O. Volchek.
 [Building a vector space model of meaning for Russian: A preliminary study](http://www.itas2013.iitp.ru/pdf/1569758773.pdf) (ITaS'13).
 The resource still remains incomplete and undocumented; actually, it is to be completely rewritten.

-# Dialog 2014
+## Dialog 2014

 These are data and scripts accompanying the paper: V. Dikonov, V. Poritski.
-[A virtual Russian sense tagged corpus and catching errors in Russian <=> semantic pivot dictionary](http://www.dialog-21.ru/digests/dialog2014/materials/pdf/DikonovVGPoritskiVV.pdf) (Dialog'14).
+[A virtual Russian sense tagged corpus and catching errors in Russian &harr; semantic pivot dictionary](http://www.dialog-21.ru/digests/dialog2014/materials/pdf/DikonovVGPoritskiVV.pdf) (Dialog'14).
 Here you will find further instructions on how to use the resource.

-## Preparing VSMs
+### Preparing VSMs

 Vector space models required to compute similarity between UDC universal words and their purported Russian equivalents must be serialized two-dimensional Perl hashes: word, context &#rarr; frequency.
 (Note that this format is obsolete and subject to future revisions.)